 Awards: $1,000 for first place, $750 for second place.
 There are separate undergraduate and master's prizes for this competition.

 - Entrants must be current master’s or undergraduate students, or recent graduates who graduated on or after April 1, 2016.
 (Students who graduated before April 1, 2016, are not eligible.)

 - Entrants must be from ICPSR member institutions.

 - Entrants may be from the US or outside the US.

 All entries must meet the following criteria:

-- Only one paper entered by author, whether as sole author or as a coauthor.
+- Single Submission: Only one paper entered by author, whether as sole author or as a coauthor.

-- Only one competition entered by author
+- Single Category: Only one competition category may be entered by an author.

-Each paper must be an original analysis and must be the author’s own work.
+- Originality: Each paper must be an original analysis and must be the author’s own work.
 Papers previously published are not eligible.